StratifyLabs/StratifyBlog/content/device/2013-10-21-Understanding-Microcontroller-Pin-Input-Output-Modes.md

 #### Push-Pull

 A push-pull output is another aptly-named GPIO mode.
-The pin has the ability to "push" the signal high or "pull" it low.
+The pin can "push" the signal high or "pull" it low.
 It does this using a pair of complementary transistors.
 You have probably heard of "CMOS" technology.
 The C stands for "complementary".
 A [CMOS]({{< relref "2013-10-14-How-Microcontrollers-Work.md#cmos" >}}) device has a pushing transistor [(PMOS) and a pulling transistor (NMOS)]({{< relref "2013-10-14-How-Microcontrollers-Work.md#field-effect-transistors-fets" >}}).

 In the circuit below where `I` is the input and `O` is the output